-CMS's National Plan and Provider Enumeration System (NPPES) Files in SAS, Stata, and CSV format
+NPI Data -- CMS' National Plan and Provider Enumeration System (NPPES) Files in SAS, Stata, and CSV format

 These files contain all of the FOIA-disclosable data for active and deactivated providers in NPPES.

-Jean Roth set up the processed versions of the raw NPPES data dissemination to make the files easier to use.
-The SAS and Stata files are about 24 Gb.
-CMS releases the raw NPPES data in a limited number of formats in order to keep costs low.
-The first line of the raw file contains variable descriptions.
+Jean Roth set up the processed versions of the source NPPES data dissemination to make the files easier to use.
+The SAS and Stata files are about 32 Gb.
+CMS releases the source NPPES data in a limited number of formats in order to keep costs low.
+The first line of the source file contains variable descriptions.
 These can be difficult for statistical packages to read because many stat packages have a 32-character maximum variable length.
 The source file has long descriptions with numbers at the end, so, "my_long_variable_description_number_1" to "my_long_variable_description_number_50" can all get cut off to "my_long_variable_description_num" .

 In the SAS and Stata datasets, the header information is preserved as the variable label and variable names with less than 32 characters which preserve the sequence number, if applicable, are assigned.